TechInCharge/flutter-dice-app/README.md

 ## AppBrewery Course app

-This is a sample app, learned as an exmaple from appbrewery.co course.
+This is a sample app, learned as an example from appbrewery.co course.
 Even though it is from the course, but the code has been completly written from scratch.